 - Plot out where the retaining wall will sit at the bottom of the slope, using stakes and string for a straight terrace, a garden hose for a curved one.
-The advantage of a straight terrace is that you can attach a line level to the string to make sure the courses of your retaining wall are level.
+The advantage of a straight terrace is that you can attach a line level to the string to make sure the courses of your structure are level.

 - Dig a trench about 8 inches - 10 inches deep, so that the first course of stone will be fully or mostly submerged.
 This will help your retaining wall withstand the pressure exerted on it by the slope it is holding back.

 - To calculate the necessary width of the trench, just remember the base of the structure should be half the wall's height.
 Angle the trench so that it inclines back slightly into the slope (2 inches for every 1 foot of terrace height) – this will provide greater stability.

 - Terraces of natural stone are laid in "courses," that is, one horizontal row at a time.
 The first course of stones will consist of your largest, widest, longest, flattest stones (but save some for the final course, the "capstones").
 They have to be the most stable stones.
 Take the time to fit them as closely together as possible.
 Building terraces with natural stone is like fitting the pieces of a puzzle together -- only it is a puzzle that can turn out many different ways.

 - In terms of the height of the first course of stones and the following courses, you have two choices.
 If you are aiming for a look of uniform rows, choose stones of the same height when laying a particular course.
 The other option is a more random look, in which you play each course by ear, using filler stones wherever necessary to make up for a difference in heights.
 Sometimes you are forced into the latter option because the stones you have to work with simply are not uniform enough.